bondy-io/bondy_docs/docs/concepts/why_bondy.md

 > The fragmentation means that the fundamental activity in building a distributed application has now become **integration**. -->

-Moreover, most of these frameworks and infrastructre components were designed for the 3-tier application monoliths of a not so distant past but not really for the integration of 100s and in some cases even 1000s of microservices deployed on a cloud-native infrastructure.
+Moreover, most of these frameworks and infrastructure components were designed for the 3-tier application monoliths of a not so distant past but not really for the integration of 100s and in some cases even 1000s of microservices deployed on a cloud-native infrastructure.

 The decomposition of the monolithic applications allowed us to scale the social aspects of development, enabling us to tackle the increasing number of requirements―_essential complexity_―but due to the tools we are using we have now created a massive wave of _accidental complexity_[^fbrooks].